iimez/lllms/README.md

 - Run multiple large language models concurrently, until your CPU or RAM runs out.
 - Automatically download and cache GGUF's to `~/.cache/lllms`.
 - OpenAI spec API endpoints.
 See [#progress](#progress) for compatibility.
-- Cache loaded models and their contexts/sessions across requests.
+- Cache loaded models and their contexts/sessions across stateless API requests.
 - BYO web server or use the provided express server and middleware.
-- Use the LLM instance pool on its own within your application.
+- Or use the LLM instance pool directly within your application.

 ### Usage